Ukraine sparks Russian funds selloff, but winners emerge

 NEW YORK The crisis in Ukraine sent the Russian stock market tumbling on Monday, delivering a blow to already-punished portfolio managers who took outsized bets on eastern Europe this year, but generously rewarding those who had shorted the country.

-Investors of the Direxion Daily Russia Bear 3x Shares exchange-traded fund (RUSS.P), which tracks three times the inverse of the performance of the DAX Global Russia Index, saw their fund up as much as 28.3 percent at its high on Monday.
+Investors of the Direxion Daily Russia Bear 3x Shares exchange-traded fund, which tracks three times the inverse of the performance of the DAX Global Russia Index, saw their fund up as much as 28.3 percent at its high on Monday.
 It has roughly doubled year-to-date.

 Russia's benchmark stock index dropped 12 percent after the country's central bank on Monday raised interest rates to prop up its currency.
 The stock market ended 47.5 percent below the peak it reached in 2011 after the recent financial crisis, according to research firm Bespoke Investments.